How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Work rights and professional access

 The D3 visa gives full access to Portugal’s job market from the start.
-It’s designed for professionals taking on roles in business, academia, or research.
+It’s designed for professionals taking on roles in the country’s economy.

 D7 and Digital Nomad holders, on the other hand, are expected to remain financially independent or tied to non-Portuguese income.
 While informal remote work is tolerated, taking up local employment may require switching residence types.
 However, freelancers and digital nomads are allowed to conduct business in Portugal.